Boundary Violations Without Borders

 It should be clear that anyone in a spiritual leadership position bears an enormous responsibility to adhere to the truth and must be held to the highest moral and ethical standards. … Immoral behavior by clergy, be it physical or verbal in form, disturbs and disrupts the faith of the victims as well as bringing their belief in the truth of the Torah's teachings into question … If you cannot trust the messenger, how can you trust the message?

-In a 2003 article by Jenifer Johnston.
-"Helpline for priests' secret lovers," in The Sunday Herald (January 19, 2003), Peter Kearney, director of the media office of the Catholic Church in Scotland, states:
+In a 2003 article by Jenifer Johnston, "Helpline for priests' secret lovers," in The Sunday Herald (January 19, 2003), Peter Kearney, director of the media office of the Catholic Church in Scotland, states:

 "If there are all these women and priests out there having affairs, then they are doing very well to keep it a secret."

-Inappropriate Sexual Relationships
+Inappropriate Sexual Behavior by Clergy

 News Articles from Around the World